Tank1334/Onboarding-Newbies/chapter_01/day_04.md

 # Day 04 - Introduction to Data concept & Hadoop Ecosystem :elephant::elephant:

 ## Overview:
 Today's session is dedicated to deepening your understanding of the Hadoop ecosystem, a powerful framework for distributed storage and processing of large datasets.
-You'll explore key components such as HBase, Kafka, Impala, Oozie, Kervberos, and partitioning strategies, gaining insights into their roles and applications in big data processing.
+You'll explore key components such as HBase, Kafka, Impala, Oozie, Kerberos, and partitioning strategies, gaining insights into their roles and applications in big data processing.
 The focus is on developing a high-level understanding of the Hadoop ecosystem and its role in big data processing.

 ## Goals:
 - Gain a foundational understanding of the Hadoop ecosystem.